+'''

+DefinitionBlockTerm

-DefinitionBlockTerm := DefinitionBlock(
+:= DefinitionBlock(

+AMLFileName,

-AMLFileName, //String
+//String

+TableSignature,

-TableSignature, //String
+//String

+ComplianceRevision,

-ComplianceRevision, //ByteConstExpr
+//ByteConstExpr

+OEMID.

-OEMID, //String
+//String

+TableTD.

-TableID, //String
+//String

+OEMRevision

-OEMRevision //DWordConstExpr
+//DWordConstExpr

 ) {TermList}

-The DefinitionBlock term spec cifies the unit of data and/or AML code e that the OS will load
+'''

 The DefinitionBlock term specifies the unit of data and/or AML code that the OS will load as part of the Differentiated Definition Block or as part of an additional Definition Block.
 This unit of data and/or AML code describes either the base system or some large extension (such as a docking station).
 The entire DefinitionBlock will be loaded and compiled by the OS as a single unit, and can be unloaded by the OS as a single unit.